 According to researchers, acupuncture can be effective for women who had breast cancer treatments and they are experiencing hot flashes.

-In the survivors of breast cancer, hot flashes are severe and seen frequently, but the measures approved by FDA for the treatment of these episodes such as hormone replacement therapy are not suitable for the survivors of breast cancer due to the presence of estrogen.
+In the survivors of breast cancer, hot flashes are severe and seen frequently, but the measures approved by the FDA for the treatment of these episodes such as hormone replacement therapy are not suitable for the survivors of breast cancer due to the presence of estrogen.
 The study results are published in the Journal of Clinical Oncology.

 Jun J. Mao, MD, MSCE, an associate professor in the department of community health and family medicine, said that the majority of people relate hot flashes with menopause, this episode may also appear in women surviving breast cancer who are having low levels of estrogen and usually undergo premature menopause after being treated with surgery or chemotherapy.

-The results of the latest research clearly highlight the promising role acupuncture in the control of hot flashes in breast cancer survivors, which was also proven effective for joint pain in the same population in previous studies.
+The results of the latest research clearly highlight the promising role of acupuncture in the control of hot flashes in breast cancer survivors, which was also proven effective for joint pain in the same population in previous studies.

-In general, hot flushes are the transient episodes of flushing, racing heartbeat, sweating and heat sensations.
+In general, hot flushes are the transient episodes of flushing, racing heartbeat, sweating, and heat sensations.
 The actual cause of hot flashes is not known though they are closely linked with decreased levels of estrogen.

 - gabapentin (900 mg) daily

 - gabapentin placebo daily,

 - electroacupuncture twice a week for two weeks then once weekly